top of page

 Autism assessment

-Intake: This will be done by our client intake team, who will collect any relevant data and previous reports or referral information.
+Intake: Our client intake team will collect relevant data and previous reports or referral information.

-Assessment sessions: A client assessment (in-person, 1 hour), parent/carer interview (in person or telehealth, 3 hours) and adaptive behaviour assessment will be administered.
+Assessment Sessions: Includes a client assessment (in-person, 1 hour), parent/carer interview (in person or telehealth, 2 hours), and adaptive behaviour assessment.

-Comprehensive report: Your assessments will be scored and consulted on by our assessment team, and a detailed diagnostic report will be produced.
-A diagnosis will be ruled in or out, and your report will include several recommendations.
-This report will be produced within 6 weeks of your final assessment session.
+Comprehensive Report: Your assessments will be scored, and a detailed diagnostic report will be produced within 6 weeks of your final assessment session, including a diagnosis and several recommendations.

-Feedback session: After receipt of your report we can schedule a 30-minute feedback session to provide a summary and answer any questions you may have, and make any changes required to your report, within our clinical judgement.
+Feedback Session: After receiving your report, we will schedule a 30-minute feedback session to summarise findings, answer questions, and make any necessary changes to your report within our clinical judgment.

 ADHD Assessment

-Intake: This will be done by our client intake team, who will collect any relevant data and previous reports or referral information.
+Intake: Our client intake team will collect relevant data and previous reports or referral information.

-Comprehensive report: Your assessments will be scored and consulted on by our assessment team, and a detailed diagnostic report will be produced.
-A diagnosis will be ruled in or out, and your report will include several recommendations.
-This report will be produced within 6 weeks of your final assessment session.
+Comprehensive Report: Your assessments will be scored, and a detailed diagnostic report will be produced within 6 weeks of your final assessment session, including a diagnosis and several recommendations.

-Feedback session: After receipt of your report we can schedule a 30 minute feedback session to provide a summary and answer any questions you may have, and make any changes required to your report, within our clinical judgement.
+Feedback Session: After receiving your report, we will schedule a 30-minute feedback session to summarise findings, answer questions, and make any necessary changes to your report within our clinical judgment.

 Cognitive Assessment

-Intake: This will be done by our client intake team, who will collect any relevant data and previous reports or referral information.
+Intake: Our client intake team will collect relevant data and previous reports or referral information.

-Assessment sessions: A client cognitive assessment (in-person, 2 hours), and parent/carer or self assessment of adaptive functioning will be administered.
+Assessment Sessions: Includes a client cognitive assessment (in-person, 2 hours) and parent/carer or self-assessment of adaptive functioning.

-Comprehensive report: Your assessments will be scored and consulted on by our assessment team, and a detailed diagnostic report will be produced.
-A diagnosis will be ruled in or out, and your report will include several recommendations.
-This report will be produced within 6 weeks of your final assessment session.
+Comprehensive Report: Your assessments will be scored, and a detailed diagnostic report will be produced within 6 weeks of your final assessment session, including a diagnosis and several recommendations.

-Feedback session: After receipt of your report we can schedule a 30 minute feedback session to provide a summary and answer any questions you may have, and make any changes required to your report, within our clinical judgement.
+Feedback Session: After receiving your report, we will schedule a 30-minute feedback session to summarise findings, answer questions, and make any necessary changes to your report within our clinical judgment.

 Autism Spectrum Disorders